Doing business in Italy

 Each month we offer our clients, learners and friends in the industry, free briefings and expert advice for living and working in different cultures.
 We'll email each monthly cultural newsletter directly to you, all you have to do is subscribe.

 Italy is a country so diverse that most Italians claim allegiance to their specific region, city or even town before that of Italy itself.
 This is rooted in its history – until the late 1800s, Italy was made up of several autonomous countries.
 Each area in Italy boasts its own identity, whether in food, wine, fashion, tradition or landscape.
 Italians are usually happy to be engaged in small talk about complimenting their region.
+Campanilismo is a term to describe this local patriotism.
+It originates from the ancient rivalry between towns represented in the saying “our bell tower (campanile) is taller than yours”.
+People’s pride and loyalty to their locality was symbolised in the bell tower for it was generally the tallest building in the area.

-Italy is a largely an Individualist culture, (‘me’ centred), especially in the big and rich cities of the North.
+Italy is largely an Individualist culture, (‘me’ centred), especially in the big and rich cities of the North.
 For Italians having their own personal ideas and objectives in life is very motivating and the route to happiness is through personal fulfilment.
 This does vary in Southern Italy where less Individualist behaviour can be observed – the family network and socialising with the group one belongs to are important.

 When introducing yourself, you are expected to use your full name.
 If your counterpart has not been introduced by their title, you should call them by their surname, with a generic ‘Signore’ or ‘Signora’ (Mr, Ms).
-When you are introduced to a group of people, remember shake hands with everyone individually when you meet and when you leave.
+When you are introduced to a group of people, remember to shake hands with everyone individually when you meet and when you leave.

 Meetings start with small talk, which can be extensive.
 It is important to be patient and let them set the pace.
 Initial meetings can be quite formal, but this usually gets more relaxed as the relationship develops.
 Meetings in Italy may appear somewhat chaotic, with frequent interruptions and several parallel conversations.
-Do not take this personally; it also does not indicate a lack of interest.
+Do not take this personally; it does not indicate a lack of interest.

 Italians can be very competitive, so it is not uncommon that colleagues are often competing with each other.
 Competition among employees is perceived as a good thing in Italy and stimulates productivity.